1. Warren Hastings was the first ___________.

 Explanation: Though acquitted, his political career ended.

-86. Hastings is remembered for laying the foundation of:
+86. Hastings is remembered for laying the foundation of___________.

 A) Doctrine of Lapse